WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 If the message returned says Good signature and that it was signed by `Ficsór Ádám` with a Primary key fingerprint: `21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`, then the software wasn't tampered with since the developer signed it.

 Remember to check again the PGP signature every time you make a new download.

+If you trust my key and are faimiliar with the [Web Of Trust](https://security.stackexchange.com/questions/147447/gpg-why-is-my-trusted-key-not-certified-with-a-trusted-signature), please consider also [validating it](https://www.gnupg.org/gph/en/manual/x334.html).